forestsystemtransformation/forest-carbon-lite/README.md

 **Forest Carbon Lite v0.1 is a Professional Review Draft**

-This implementation uses validated components (FullCAM TYF validated against 9,300+ plots by Forrester et al., 2025) but **the integrated system lacks independent field validation**.
+This implementation uses validated components (FullCAM TYF) but **the integrated system lacks independent field validation**.

 ### ✅ **Appropriate Use Cases:**
 - Preliminary site screening and prioritization